-The top 2K of the user block memory area (3800-39FF) is reserved.
-This leaves the address range 0-37FF in the user block available for your application.
+None of the user block memory area is reserved.
+This leaves the address range 0-1FFA in the user block available for your application.

 These address ranges may change in the future in response to the volatility in the flash memory market, in particular sector size.
-The sample program USERBLOCK_INFO.C in the Dynamic C SAMPLES\USERBLOCK folder can be used to determine the version of the ID block, the size of the ID and user blocks, whether or not the ID/user blocks are mirrored, the total amount of flash memory used by the ID and user blocks, and the area of the user block available for your application.
+The sample program USERBLOCK_INFO.C in the Dynamic C SAMPLES\USERBLOCK folder can be used to determine the version of the ID block, the size of the ID and user blocks, whether or not the ID/user blocks are mirrored, the total amount of flash memory used by the ID and user blocks, and the area of the user block available for your application

-The USERBLOCK_CLEAR.C sample program shows you how to clear and write the contents of the user block that you are using in your application (the calibration constants in the reserved area and the ID block are protected).
+The USERBLOCK_CLEAR.C sample program shows you how to clear and write the contents of the user block that you are using inyour application (the calibration constants in the reserved area and the ID block are protected).

-5.2.4 RCM5700 Cloning
+5.2.4 RCM5700/RCM6700 Cloning

-The RCM5700 does not have a programming header, and is programmed through the USB connection on the Interface Board.
-Rabbit's Cloning Board does not support cloning through a USB connection at this time.
+The RCM5700/RCM6700 does not have a programming header, and is programmed through the USB connection on the Interface Board.
+Rabbit's Cloning Board does not support cloning through a USB connection.
 If there is a need to copy programs, the Rabbit Field Utility can be used to download compiled Dynamic C .bin files.